MatteoJohnston/deepRL-Navigation-p1/README.md

 The neural network architecture used for this project can be found in the `model.py` file of the source code [here](https://github.com/MatteoJohnston/deepRL-Navigation-p1/blob/master/model.py#L5).
 The network contains three fully connected layers with 64, 64, and 4 nodes respectively.

 #### Experience Replay
-Experience replay allows the RL agent to learn from past experience.
+Experience replay allows the RL agent to learn from past experience, as the name would suggest.
 Each experience is stored in a replay buffer as the agent interacts with the environment.
 The replay buffer contains a collection of experience tuples with the state, action, reward, and next state `(s, a, r, s')`.
-The agent then samples from this buffer as part of the learning step.
-Experiences are sampled randomly, so that the data is uncorrelated.
-This prevents action values from oscillating or diverging catastrophically, since a naive Q-learning algorithm could otherwise become biased by correlations between sequential experience tuples.
+The agent uses a random sapmling as part of the learning step.
+As the experiences are sampled randomly, we can assume the data to uncorrelated, although it is not always the case.
+Since a naive Q-learning algorithm could otherwise become biased by or "stable" by correlated (sequential) experience tuples, using random sampling generally helps with convergence issues.

 Also, experience replay improves learning through repetition.
 By doing multiple passes over the data, our agent has multiple opportunities to learn from a single experience tuple.
 This is particularly useful for state-action pairs that occur infrequently within the environment.